 What Are Some of the Main Differences Between Chapter 7 and Chapter 13 Bankruptcy?

 Chapter 7 and Chapter 13 are two of the most common avenues for filing for bankruptcy, but they have some key differences.
 To qualify for Chapter 7 bankruptcy, an individual must have little or no disposable income.
 Chapter 7 cases are relatively quick, usually taking three to five months.
 Chapter 7 is generally meant for those with a low income, few assets, and a desire to get rid of unsecured debt in order to start fresh.
 Chapter 13 cases, on the other hand, take roughly three to five years and are for those with a steady income who can pay back at least some of their debts through a reorganization and repayment plan.
 There are pros and cons to each plan, and each plan is tailored for different debtor situations.

 Consult with a Chapter 7 Bankruptcy Attorney in Dallas

-If you are considering filing for bankruptcy in the Dallas-Fort Worth areas, you should speak with one of our Dallas Chapter 7 bankruptcy attorneys at Gagnon, Peacock & Vereeke, P.C., to begin evaluating the best course of action available to you.
-To discuss the particulars of your finances with one of our Dallas bankruptcy attorneys, please call our Dallas offices at (214) 317-4448 today.
+There’s no reason to continue to live under the heavy burden of debts you cannot repay.
+If you are considering filing for bankruptcy in the Dallas-Fort Worth area, you should speak with one of our Dallas bankruptcy attorneys at Gagnon, Peacock & Vereeke, P.C. to begin evaluating the best course of action available to you.
+To discuss the particulars of your finances with a member of our team, please call our Dallas offices at (214) 317-4448.